ArminAhmadkhaniha/QGCNlib/README.md

 ## 🛠 Installation

-To replicate the experiments from the paper, follow these steps to set up the environment.
+To install and use the implementation described in the paper, follow the steps below.
+Full-scale reproduction of the reported experiments can require substantial computational resources because of the cost of classical quantum-circuit simulation.

 ### 1. Clone the Repository